arthurboss/arthurboss/README.md

 I'm Arthur, Frontend / Javascript developer with over 5 years of experience.
 I have a vast international and intercultural experience and I'm currently located in Lisbon, Portugal.

+As a tech enthusiast, I've always liked to be an early adopter of many technologies, as I love to test and contribute to projects with my feedbacks.
+Good examples are: Github Copilot (in AI), and a long long time Windows Insider user (even before Windows 10).

 ### Tech Stack Experience

 Below are some relevant technologies which I have experience with.
 Most I used on a daily basis in a production environment: